 For the mixed model, we considered parasite richness as the dependent variable and percentage of migratory bird individuals as the independent variable.
-We applied the “glmer” function from the “lme4” package (Bates et al. 2015) applying Poisson distribution.
-Besides, we employed “AIC” analyses to determine which model we should use, for this we considered local host richness, prevalence across all birds sampled, percentage of migratory species, number of migrant individuals, temperature and precipitation as fixed variables.
+We applied the “glmer” function from the “lme4” package (Bates et al. 2015) applying Poisson distribution. for this we considered local host richness, prevalence across all birds sampled, percentage of migratory species, number of migrant individuals, temperature and precipitation as fixed variables.
 Biome was set as random variable.
-Our “AIC” analyses reveled the best model set considered only local host richness, prevalence across all birds sampled, percentage of migratory species, number of migrant individual as fixed variables (Supplementary table 1).
-In this model, we did not use data from the MalAvi database, but only our dataset described above since it provides more information regarding the localities, such as prevalence data and host richness.
-We ran three models: one for all three parasite genera combined, one for Plasmodium lineages only, and one for Haemoproteus lineages only.
+Using Aikake information criterion, we selected the best possible model, which comprised We ran three models: one for all three parasite genera combined, one for Plasmodium lineages only, and one for Haemoproteus lineages only.

 3. Results